Cow Or Mustang? Group Of UC Davis Students Push To Change Mascot

 “With COVID, I think there are a lot of students who were struggling to have campus spirit and have a sense of community here,” Hashimoto said.
 “So I think that by changing the mascot to a cow, it can create a lot of change and stuff like that.”

-But some aren’t ready to turn their backs on tradition.READ MORE: 'The Housing Market Is Crazy': Home In Citrus Heights Listed For More Than $1M
+But some aren’t ready to turn their backs on tradition.READ MORE: El Dorado County Corrections Officer Allegedly Came To Work High On Meth

 “Gunrock is kind of an institution here, so I feel bad,” said Alejandro Magallan, a music major.
 “I understand, thematically, the cow makes more sense, but I might take tradition over innovation.”